 People have leveraged parallax in multi-camera imaging systems to mimic stereopsis to create real ‘3D’ images.
 The apparent separation of the cameras in these systems is important to simulate a sense of depth that is comfortable for a person to view.
 Mismatched parallax (from improper control of the effective Interpupillary Distance) of a two camera system will create images that have a ‘weird’ feeling of depth to users.
 If a system has small amounts of parallax images will appear to have no stereo depth, too much parallax and the field of view mismatch may causes a feeling of depth that is unnatural to a viewer.

 Starting in the 1930’s many animated studios developed camera systems to image animation planes at multiple distances and would pan across the images.
 The parallax between the different image planes would give the scene a feeling of depth.
-Disney has an informative video on Youtube regarding these multiplane cameras.
+Here is an informative video on how Disney used these multiplane cameras.

 For other systems parallax is detrimental to the performance of the system.
 In World War II many complicated sighting systems using mechanical computers (such as the Norden bomb sight) were developed to overcome parallax issues bombardiers would experience while sighting targets.
 Optical sights and rangefinders can have parallax issues if the targeting system is used to view objects that are far from the ideal target distance (usually optical infinity)